micahvandersteen/project-3-team-ifrit/README.md

 3. LDA / NMF (topic modeling)
 4. Logistic regression / recurrent neural networks

-Notebooks containing Golden Cross and SVM analyses were used to create performance benchmarks for market prediction techniques.
+Notebooks containing Golden Cross and SVM analyses were used to help us understand performance benchmarks for market prediction techniques.

 ## Installation and use
 ### Download the repository